harm2305/embsys-330-sp25-final-project-harm2305/documentation/software_requirements.md

 ## Functional Requirements
 - In a default state, the device must show the closest Bluetooth beacons
     - The number of devices must be configurable throug the CLI, with an application defined limit
-- Device must be able to etner a "sleep" state via a CLI command
+- Device must be able to enter a "sleep" state via a CLI command
 - Device must be woken up from a "sleep" state by pressing a user action button
 - The product must allow the retrieval of previous observations and display on LCD screen
-- The product must llow configuration of device via a CLI through various commands with the minimum
+- The product must allow configuration of device via a CLI through various commands with the minimum
 functionality:
     - Clearing of previous observations
     - Enter sleep state